Back to Blog

 Same simplicity philosophy — Built for coaches, not enterprise teams

-Modern interface — Drag-and-drop beats old-school forms
+Modern interface — Beats old-school forms

 Affordable unlimited pricing — $30/mo for unlimited clients (QuickCoach was also $30/mo for Pro)